There are many running apparel brands to pick from. Here are our favorite based on years of testing. Photo: iRunFar/Eszter Horanyi

 Popular Models: Strider Pro Running Shorts, Endless Run Tights, Houdini Jacket, Capilene Cool Lightweight Shirt

-What We Like: Patagonia is one of the best brands for thoughtful details, from the external drawstring on their shorts to the integrated running vest design of the Storm Racer Jacket to their use of planet-friendly materials.
+What We Like: Patagonia is one of the best brands for thoughtful details, from the external drawstring on its shorts to the durability of its products to its use of planet-friendly materials.

-What We Don’t: The pieces can be an expensive investment, but they are built to last.
+What We Don’t: The pieces can be an expensive investment, but they stand the test of time.

-Patagonia’s trail running history has been filled with stops and starts with their footwear, sponsored teams, and apparel, but the last few seasons have shown a real commitment to the category.
+Patagonia’s trail running history has been filled with stops and starts with their footwear, sponsored teams, and apparel, but the last few seasons have shown a real commitment to the category of trail running.

-The Strider Pro Running Shorts alone will put Patagonia in the running apparel brand’s hall of fame for many of us, but the company also has many other very thoughtful outerwear components like the High Endurance Kit, with its standout Storm Racer Jacket.
+The Strider Pro Running Shorts alone will put Patagonia in the running apparel brand’s hall of fame for many of us, and these shorts have featured at the top of our Best Running Shorts for Men guide from the beginning.

 Rabbit